Release

 A countdown for the number of days I’ve been self harm free

-Sometimes I just want someone to take me down to the carpark and let me cry
+Sometimes I just want someone to take me down to the car park and let me cry

 Part of the problem?